systemcatch/Chile-SIC-Powerplants/README.md

 # Chile-SIC-Powerplants

-The goal of this repo is to map all of the thermal powerplants in the SIC grid region of Chile to their fuel type.
+The goal of this repo was to map all of the thermal powerplants in the SIC grid region of Chile to their fuel type.

 Allowed fuel types - coal, gas, oil, biomass, unknown.